mortii/anki-morphs/docs/src/user_guide/usage/reviewing-cards.md

 If you already know the morphs in a card you are presented then use the hotkey “K” (for Known) to add the “Already known” tag to the card and skip it.

-Next time you run [Recalc](recalc.md), MorphMan will add all the morphs contained in the card to your mature database.

 ### Encountering Cards You Don't Understand

-There will also be times when MorphMan says a card is [1T](../glossary.md#1t-sentence), but you aren’t able to understand it.
+There will also be times when AnkiMorphs says a card is [1T](../glossary.md#1t-sentence), but you aren’t able to understand it.
 There are two reasons this may occur.
-The first is that, due to incorrect parsing, MorphMan thinks you know a word that you don’t.
-Unfortunately, there is no easy way to remove a Morph from MorphMan’s database.
+The first is that, due to incorrect parsing, AnkiMorphs thinks you know a word that you don’t.
+Unfortunately, there is no easy way to remove a Morph from AnkiMorphs’s database.
 Luckily, this really shouldn’t happen very often.
 When it does, your only real option is to suspend or delete the card.

 The other scenario is that you aren’t able to understand a sentence deemed 1T despite it indeed